-Chickpea sprouts are low in fat, as each 100-gram serving contains 4 grams of fat.
+Chickpea sprouts are low in fat, with each 100-gram serving containing 4 grams of fat.
 Of this fat, only 1 gram comes from saturated fat, a type of fat that may increase your risk of heart disease when you eat too much of it.

 Chickpea sprouts are a rich source of protein.
 Each 100-gram serving contains 10 grams of protein, which is 2 grams more than a cup of milk provides.
 Every cell in your body contains protein, and protein is continually broken down.

 Vitamins and Minerals

 Chickpea sprouts are high in vitamin C, with 45 percent of the daily suggested intake in each 100-gram serving.
 Chickpea sprouts also contain 16 percent of the daily suggested iron intake in an 100-gram serving.

-- USDA National Nutrient Database: Black Beans, Boiled, Without Salt
+- USDA National Nutrient Database: "Black Beans, Boiled, Without Salt"

-- American Heart Association: Know Your Fats
+- American Heart Association: "The Skinny on Fats"

-- Harvard School of Public Health: Fiber: Start Roughing It!
+- Harvard School of Public Health: Fiber: "Fiber"

-- National Institutes of Health Office of Dietary Supplements: Vitamin C
+- National Institutes of Health Office of Dietary Supplements: "Vitamin C"